- Sangeet Natak Akademi’s Theatre Festival

 205, Triveni Kala Sangam

-Tansen Marg, New Delhi, Delhi
+Tansen Marg, New Delhi, Delhi - 3rd -15th oct

 – Art Alive Gallery presents Sounding Clay, Solo Show of Dipalee Daroz’s ceramic works